 Teachers and students are permitted to discuss the questions and their answers after a round is complete.
 However, under no circumstance should ANYONE - student or teacher - make any of the questions or answers known to the public via any electronic network.
 If a team violates this rule, their score may be invalidated and any awards or recognition given to that team must be forfeited.

 Answer Icons

 EN English

-JP Any combination of Japanese (kanji, hiragana, katakana, or romaji)
+JP Any combination of Japanese (hiragana, katakana, and/or kanji - NOT romaji)

-ひら Hiragana
+ひら Hiragana only

-カナ Katakana
+カナ Katakana only

-漢 Kanji
+漢 Kanji only

+RO Romaji only

 ABC Multiple choice

-RO Romaji

-123 Western numerals
+123 Arabic numerals

-PN Proper Noun